MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 ---
 # Debug code components

-Once you're done implementing the code component logic, get started with testing and debugging the code component using the `npm start` command.
+Once you're done implementing the code component logic, you can start testing and debugging the code component using the `npm start` command.
 This builds the code component and opens it in the local test harness.

 > [!div class="mx-imgBorder"]
 > ![test harness 1](media/test-harness-1.png "test harness 1")